DoubledaCoder/Quizmaster/README.txt

 LogicTonk is based off old Diablo 2 Lobby Trivia Bots.
 Hints are delivered in the form of exposed letters at a rate of 10% of the answer-characters every 10 seconds.

+Ensure any npc the script is used for is set to Faction Template 35(Friendly) or similar and cannot be attacked by players.

     Name:        trivia.sql (Quizmaster)
     Author:	 Stephen Kania/Youpeoples
     Repository:	 https://github.com/Youpeoples/AzerothcoreScripts